biosimulations/biosimulations/docs/users/faqs.md

 The owner of a project can associate the project with new simulation runs.
 This can be used to correct mistakes and/or provide improved versions.
 First, use runBioSimulations to create a simulation run.
 Second, use BioSimulations' [REST API](https://api.biosimulations.org) to modify the project by replacing the old simulation run associated with the project with the new run.
 The online documentation for the API includes a simple web interface for using the API.

+!!! info

-Note, the runBioSimulations currently website only enables investigators to publish simulation runs anonymously.
+    The runBioSimulations currently website only enables investigators to publish simulation runs anonymously.
 To be able to edit a project, currently, users must initially publish the project using BioSimulations' [REST API](https://api.biosimulations.org).

 Please contact the BioSimulations Team via [email](mailto:info@biosimulations.org) for additional assistance.